snapshotmanager/boom-boot/README.md

 #### boom cache command

-The `boom cache` command gives information about the paths and images stored in the boom boot iamge cache.
+The `boom cache` command gives information about the paths and images stored in the boom boot image cache.
 The `boom cache list` command gives information on cache entries in a tabular report format similar to other `list` commands.